wix-incubator/teamcity-client/README.md

 TeamCityClient teamcityClient = new TeamCityClient(httpClient,baseUrl);
 ```

-TeamCityClient will throw a RuntimeException containing the HTTP status code and the error message from the teamcity server if the status code is not 2XX.
+Teamcity client will throw a RuntimeException containing the HTTP status code and the error message from the Teamcity server if the status code is not 2XX.
-You can then handle different http status codes for eample:
+You can then handle different http status codes, for example:
 Scala:
 ```scala
  Try(teamcityClient.createBuildType(baseBuildType)).recover({